 Testing of systems with many variants

-The variants management of TestBench supports the testing of systems with many variants.
-Our main focus lies on the comfortable, low redundancy test specification for system variants which must be tested independently, although large parts of the test specification are shared.
+The TestBench's variant management supports testing of systems with many variants.
+The special focus is on the comfortable and low-redundancy test specification for system variants that must be tested independently of each other, but share large parts of the test specification.

 In the course of the variants management, the test object version will be marked as so-called base text object version which contains the joint test specification of a product line.
 From this base test object version, test object versions will be derived for the single products as variants versions which each contain the test specification for one of the product line products.

 When deriving a variant, the number of tests will be adapted to the variants.
 For this, so-called variant markers are used which can be assigned to test themes, test sets and test cases.
 During derivation, these markers decide if one of these elements will be adopted in the variant or not.

 In addition to the adaptation to the number, the parameter data will be adjusted to the variant in a second step.
 For this, so-called placeholders will be used which will be applied as representatives instead of normal representatives.
 For each variant it is necessary to define which value is assigned to the placeholder.
 When deriving the variant, this placeholder value will be entered in the placeholder.